The Cincinnati Zoo was founded by Andrew

-The Cincinnati Zoo started out on 66.4 acres of land on September 18, 1875, Thus becoming the second zoo in the country.
-Philadelphia had opened the first zoo 14 months earlier.
+September 18, 1875 thus making it the second zoo in the country.
+Philadelphia had opened the first zoo 14 months

 CINCINNATI ZOO HIGHLIGHTS